kadena-community/kadena.js/packages/libs/client/NEW_README.md

   .setNonce("a-custom-nonce"): IBuilder;
 ```

-### Set Network Id
+### setNetworkId

 **Goal**: set `IPactCommand.network`

-You can use this function to set the network for the transaction.
+You can use `setNetworkId` to set `IPactCommand.network` to specify the network for the transaction.

 ```typescript
 Pact.builder.execution(code).setNetworkId(networkId): IBuilder